Canisius Golden Griffins softball

-The Canisius Golden Griffins softball team represents Canisius University in NCAA Division I college softball.
-The team participates in the Metro Atlantic Athletic Conference (MAAC).
-The Golden Griffins are currently led by head coach Kim Griffin.
+The Canisius Golden Griffins softball team represents Canisius University for college softball in NCAA Division I. The team participates in the Metro Atlantic Athletic Conference (MAAC).
+The Golden Griffins are currently led by head coach Joe Gierlak.
 The team plays its home games at the Demske Sports Complex located on the college's campus.

 History

 Since joining the Metro Atlantic Athletic Conference in 1990, the Golden Griffins have won 15 regular season titles to go along with 13 conference tournament championships in 19 championship game appearances, making them the most successful program in MAAC softball history.
 Under former head coach Mike Rappl, the team won the MAAC tournament championship, the regular season championship, or both in 17 of 18 seasons from 1993 to 2010, making the team one of the most dominant in the history of Western New York college sports.
 The team had only seven losing seasons in 34 years with Rappl as coach.
 Rappl was named MAAC Coach of the Year seven times, winning the award outright each year from 1993 to 1995, 1998, 2001, and 2008, and sharing the award with Linda Glum of the Iona Gaels in 1992.

 Canisius has qualified for the NCAA Division I softball tournament a MAAC record 12 times, doing so each year from 1994 to 1997, 2000, 2002, 2004, 2005, each year from 2007 to 2009, and most recently in 2022.
 Overall, the program has a record of 5–25 in 30 appearances in the NCAA tournament, the most wins among any MAAC program.
 The only other program to win a game in the NCAA tournament were the 1998 Niagara Purple Eagles, who won two play-in games.